nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         game.game_type_id = 1
         game.description = "Real-Estate, and Finance, and Bankruptcy, OH MY!"

-        # Save it to the testing database
+        # Save the Game to the testing database
         game.save()

         # Define the URL path for getting a single Game